Ncharly/vhdl-utils/README.md

 ### Simulators

 The simulator indicated in the test files (makefile) for the VHDL components is [GHDL](https://github.com/ghdl/ghd), but another can be installed.
-Similar for happens to simulate verilog components.
+Similar happens when Verilog components are simulated.

 Once the Python environment is set and the simulator is installed, the testbenches are ready to run.